-The Master of Arts in English program aims to give students a deeper understanding of how literature, theory, language and culture can be made relevant in the modern world -- and a basis for moving their career forward, whether in academia or elsewhere.
+The Master of Arts in English degree aims to give students a deeper understanding of how literature, theory, language and culture can be made relevant in the modern world - and a basis for moving their career forward, whether in academia or elsewhere.

 Whether you wish to begin a new career, start on the path to a professorship or simply enhance your current professional skill set, a Master of Arts in English can serve as an important step in your journey.
 Master's-level English study helps students build subject-matter expertise and introduces them to the demands of graduate-level research and writing.

 In addition to those who have advanced to the University's Ph.D. in English, graduates of this program have entered successful careers in writing, publishing, community college teaching, business and nonprofits.
 Others have been accepted to Ph.D. programs at other top-rated universities.

 No matter which emphases you choose, you can expect to find qualified and caring mentors within the English Department faculty.
 These professors are experts in topics such as rhetoric, composition theory, British literature, American literature, sociolinguistics, cultural studies, digital media, gender studies and public engagement.

 You can learn about our M.A. program emphases and coursework requirements for each in detail on the English M.A. admissions page.

 This graduate program is small and intimate enough (70 to 80 students) that students enjoy a sense of community and benefit from close faculty mentoring.
 Faculty members take their roles as mentors very seriously, giving students the careful attention that helps them define and achieve their professional goals.

 The English Department offers four areas of emphasis within its M.A. program.
 Those emphases allow students to pursue research goals that align most closely with their personal interests.